akeita11/Designing-And-Evaluating-Critical-Path-Methods-Genetic-Algorithms-to-Assess-Critical-Activities/README.md

 # Designing And Evaluating Critical Path Methods & Genetic Algorithms to Assess Critical Activities Within an Organization Using Process Mining
-This repositary contains my capstone project which is about Designing And Evaluating Critical Path Methods & Genetic Algorithms to Assess Critical Activities Within an Organization Using Process Mining with PM4PY
+This repository contains my capstone project which is about Designing And Evaluating Critical Path Methods & Genetic Algorithms to Assess Critical Activities Within an Organization Using Process Mining with PM4PY